 Martin BuserBib Number: 2

 Born in Winterthur, Switzerland in 1958, Martin became fascinated with sled dogs while still a teen.
 He came to Alaska in 1979 to enhance his knowledge of care and training of sled dogs.
 He began working and training with long-time Alaskan mushers Earl and Natalie Norris and ran his first Iditarod in 1980.
-Martin, wife Kathy Chapoton, a retired teacher, and sons Nikolai and Rohn (both named after Iditarod checkpoints), formally reside in Big Lake, Alaska, where the family owns and manages Happy Trails Kennel.
-Nikolai recently graduated from the University of Washington in Seattle.
-Currently, Rohn is pursuing mushing and raced alongside his Dad in this year’s Iditarod.
-Rohn completed his first Iditarod in 2008, as a senior in high school.
+Martin and wife Kathy Chapoton, reside in Big Lake, Alaska, where the family owns and manages Happy Trails Kennel.
+Their sons,.
+Nikolai and Rohn, both named after Iditarod checkpoints, have been involved with dogs at various times in their lives.
+Nikolai currently resides in Seattle.
+Rohn lives near the kennel and is currently an integral part of the kennel operation Rohn completed his first Iditarod in 2008, as a senior in high school.

 Martin spends a great deal of time speaking in schools on the humanitarian care of animals and the spirit of the Iditarod.
 A favorite celebrity of the children of Alaska, Martin treats them with surprise visits from his dogs and puppies.